Hayona/hayona-cookies/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Comply with EU cookie law: tell your visitors how you use cookies, obtain their consent and give them some control.
+A straightforward plugin to comply with the EU cookie law: Inform your visitors about cookies, obtain their consent and give them some control.

 == Description ==